Corruption in Chile: Investigations

 The opposition Alliance for Chile pressed for investigations regarding the recent discoveries of corruption.
 The case is currently being investigated by Judge Macarena Rubilar, of the Second Criminal Court of Santiago.
 On January 6, she called Boeninger, Martner, and Genaro Arriagada (the latter had also spoken of corruption in the government) to testify.
-Schaulsohn testified before Judge Carlos Aránguiz of the Court of Appeals of Rancagua on January 10, upon his return from a New Years trip to New York City.
+Schaulsohn testified before Judge Carlos Aránguiz of the Court of Appeals of Rancagua on January 10, upon his return from a New Year's trip to New York City.

 Meanwhile, the Alliance for Chile requested the creation of an investigative commission regarding the corruption in the Chamber of Deputies.
-The commission was originally headed by Nicolás Monckeberg, of the opposition, but the Concertación members of the commission requested that Monckeberg be censured for his supposedly "overagressive" interrogation of the chairman of Chiledeportes, Catalina Depassier.
+The commission was originally headed by Nicolás Monckeberg, of the opposition, but the Concertación members of the commission requested that Monckeberg be censured for his supposedly "overaggressive" interrogation of the chairman of Chiledeportes, Catalina Depassier.
 Monckeberg denied that he mistreated Depassier and the Alliance accused the Concertación of trying to halt the investigations.
 When Monckeberg was finally replaced by Enrique Jaramillo (a member of the Concertación), the Alliance withdrew from the commission in protest.

 Instead, the Alliance decided to do their own investigation into the corruption, and presented their report the same day the Concertación presented the official one.
-The Alliance's report was much more critical than the official one, and accused PPD deputies Rodrigo González, Marco Antonio Núñez, Laura Soto, and Socialist deputy Marco Enríquez-Ominami to have been involved in corruption during their election campaigns.
+The Alliance's report was much more critical than the official one, and accused PPD deputies Rodrigo González, Marco Antonio Núñez, Laura Soto, and Socialist deputy Marco Enríquez-Ominami of having been involved in corruption during their election campaigns.
 The official report limited itself to blaming the former independent of Valparaíso, Luis Guastavino.
 When the Chamber voted to accept the official report, the Christian Democrats decided to abstain, declaring that the electoral fraud and intervention that was uncovered benefited the Party of Democracy and the Socialist Party.
 Therefore, falling four votes short of the necessary 58 votes, the official report was rejected by the Chamber.